 Australia is a country that’s built for road trips.
 Some you’ll do for fun and others you’ll find yourself doing out of necessity.

 One road trip I have found myself taking countless times now is the drive between Newcastle and Melbourne.
-I’ve driven this route for both reasons, as I’ve lived in these cities at different points in my life and enjoy the route between them.
+I’ve lived in both these cities at different points in my life and enjoy the route between them.

 Newcastle to Melbourne: Need Know Information